sandervandevelde/ASA-Sql-Reference/src/03 Azure resources/azure CLI.md

 The CLI does not seems to understand the 'StandardV2' tier of a Stream Analytics job.

 We see a lot of connection strings here to tie Azure resources together.
 In production, please try to use managed identities as much as possible.

+## Conclusion

+This flow demonstrates the power of using Azure Stream Analytics for alerts in a proper way, only on flanks and repeated when needed.